 You can’t really argue with Charles Sturt’s figures either.
 For instance, the average starting annual salary for our graduates is $60,000, among the highest in the country.

 Earning potential links to the career prospects that a university degree opens up for people.

 The advanced knowledge and skills that a degree gives students mean that they are capable – and, crucially, generally seen by employers to be capable – of taking on professional roles straight after graduation.
 While they may not yet have experience in the field, the level of learning attained during a degree means that graduates are considered to have the aptitude to meet the challenges of a role, and to be able to learn quickly and adapt to the workplace environment.

 These skills also mean that graduates have lots of opportunities for career advancement.
 Not only do graduates have extensive knowledge in their area of expertise, they also have skills and confidence when it comes to leading and adapting to changing working environments.
 These changes will happen at an increasing pace in the future, as technology and globalisation shift the working world as much as they influence education.

 A university degree ensures you gain all the skills and knowledge you need to step into the workplace with confidence.
 A 2017 Department of Education report found that nine out of 10 employers say university graduates are well-prepared by their university education for their current job, and that 88 per cent of graduates said their qualification prepared them well for their current job.
 Universities Australia’s Acting Chief Executive Catriona Jackson said the report showed that “university education and research is fundamentally important to ensuring a robust skills and knowledge base to withstand seismic changes in our society and economy”.

-At CSU we make sure our students start working towards their dream career from day one.
-So it’s no surprise that we have the highest graduate employment rate in Australia, with 83.9 per cent of students finding full-time work within four months of graduating.
+We want to help you start working towards your dream career from day one.
+So it’s a good thing that we have the highest graduate employment rate in Australia, with 83.9 per cent of students finding full-time work within four months of graduating.

 Being part of a community